-WHAT TO BRING TO CLASS: a notebook, text book, and calculator
+WHAT TO BRING TO CLASS: Bring a notebook, text book and calculator are optional, but can be helpful.

 ACCESSIBILITY: Northern Illinois University is committed to providing an accessible educational environment in collaboration with the Disability Resource Center (DRC).
 Any student requiring an academic accommodation due to a disability should let his or her faculty member know as soon as possible.
 Students who need academic accommodations based on the impact of a disability will be encouraged to contact the DRC if they have not done so already.
 The DRC is located on the 4th floor of the Health Services Building, and can be reached at 815-753-1303 (V) or drc@niu.edu.